gotchoices/MyCHIPs/doc/learn-users.md

 partners.
 And users are encouraged to connect only with people and companies they already have some degree of implicit trust in.

-Furthermore we will quantify and limit that trust in each of the trading relationships so no one needs to take any more risk than a particular relationship might warrant.
+Furthermore we will [quantify and limit](learn-tally#credit-terms) that trust in each of the trading relationships so no one needs to take any more risk than a particular relationship might warrant.

-The result is, individuals could potentially join the MyCHIPs network in multiple different locations, each one with a different set of trading relationships.
+True, entities could potentially join the MyCHIPs network through multiple different relationships (and possibly even different identities).
-But unless they can develop sufficient real-world reputation to earn a non-zero credit limit, they will be very limited in the kind of damage they can inflict.
+But unless they can develop a sufficiently strong real-world reputation to earn a non-zero credit limit, they will be very limited in the kind of damage they can inflict.

 ### Site Addresses
-In the Internet age, we are familiar with a model where digital resources are accessed using some kind of public address such as a [URI](https://en.wikipedia.org/wiki/URI).
+Our Internet experience makes us familiar with a model where digital resources are accessed using some kind of public address such as a [URI](https://en.wikipedia.org/wiki/URI).
-An important part of the URL is a host address and can include an optional port number.
+A host address is an important part of the URI which may also include a port number.
 Host addresses are typically specified as a domain name or possibly an IP number.

 IP numbers are a rather <i>hard-coded</i> way of addressing resources.
 More often